lammps/lammps/doc/rst/compute_orientorder_atom.rst

 giving the *Ql* values for each atom, which are real numbers on the range 0 <= *Ql* <= 1.

+If the keyword *wl* is set to yes, then the *Wl* values for each atom will be added to the output array, which are real numbers.

+If the keyword *wl/hat* is set to yes, then the *Wl\_hat* values for each atom will be added to the output array, which are real numbers.

 If the keyword *components* is set, then the real and imaginary parts of each component of (normalized) *Ybar\_lm* will be added to the output array in the following order: Re(*Ybar\_-m*) Im(*Ybar\_-m*)